 How Long Does Probate Take in Georgia in 2023?

 As part of my estate planning practice in Marietta, I help prepare estate plans and I help settle estates.
-Whenever someone comes into the office to office to settle an estate, I always get two questions.
+Whenever someone comes into the office to settle an estate, I always get two questions.
 Can you guess what those questions are?
 They are:

 - How long is this going to take?